tmrowe/flyway-prototype/README.md

 ```

 Repeatable migrations are prefixed with a `R` character, do not have a version specified, then two underscores,
-followed by a description, and a `.sql` file extension.
+followed by a description, and an `.sql` file extension.

 ```
 R__add_users.sql